IT | EN

 • Architecture of movement

-• Body - Space - Quality - Shape
+• Body - Space - Quality - Form

-• Segmentation and construction of mimic phrases: Marceau
+• Segmentation and construction of mimetic phrases: Marceau

-• Pantomime white - accelerated - cartoonish - cinematic
+• White pantomime - accelerated - comic strip - cinematic

-• The great movements of the Lecoq Method (the raft, the discus thrower, etc.)
+• Great Lecoq movements (the raft, the discus thrower, etc.)

 Acrobatics 2nd Year

-• Somersaults, cartwheels, handstands, flips and acrobatic figures
+• Somersaults, wheels, handstands, flips, and acrobatic figures

 • Elements and techniques of nouveau cirque